donaldrauscher/numerai-gcp/models/jamba/README.md

 - LightGBM model
 - Train target against other targets to create blended target
-- Then train against a neutralized, blended target
+- Option to train against a neutralized target or neutralize afterwards
 - Trained over train + full dataset for inference
-- Neutralization of targets not necessary!